cimryan/teslausb/headless-scripts/Readme.md

 ## Notes

 * Assumes your Pi has access to Wifi, with internet access (during setup).
 (But all setup methods do currently.)
 USB networking is still enabled for troubleshooting or manual setup
-* This image will work for either headless or automatic setup.
+* This image will work for either _headless_ (tested) or _manual_ (tested less) setup.
+* Currently not tested with the RSYNC/SFTP method when using headless setup.

 ## Configure the SD card before first boot of the Pi

-1. Flash the [latest image release] using Etcher or similar.
+1. Flash the [latest image release](https://github.com/rtgoodwin/teslausb/releases) using Etcher or similar.

 ### For headless (automatic) setup

-1. Mount the card again, and in the `boot` directory create a `teslausb_setup_variables.conf` file to export the same environment varibles normally needed for setup (including archive, Wifi, and push notifications (if desired).)
+1. Mount the card again, and in the `boot` directory create a `teslausb_setup_variables.conf` file to export the same environment varibles normally needed for manual setup (including archive info, Wifi, and push notifications (if desired).)
 A sample conf file is located in the `boot` folder on the SD card.

-    The file should contain at a minimum, but (**replace with your own values**):
+    The file should contain the entries below at a minimum, but **replace with your own values**:
     ```
     export archiveserver=Nautilus
     export sharename=SailfishCam